vishallama/hello-express/README.md

 an (unnamed) table contaning two key/value pairs.
 Upon deploying, the `/public` folder is pulled out of the packaged app, and requests to `https://hello-express.fly.dev/static` are then served from caches on Fly's edge servers.

+Now, when we enter `hello-express.fly.dev/images/kitten.jpg` in the search field of a web browser, we will see an image of a lovely kitten that's served from a cache on Fly edge servers.
+Our app doesn't need to handle such requests on its own.

 ## Deploying the App

 Run `fly deploy` to finish deploying your app.